Coming Soon film coverage. Event concluded, Big Success!

 His films are “markers of transition,” remembrances of being, uncomplicated, unexplained and uncompromised.

-With regard to the public/private process to restore the Salton Sea, reintroduction of water to the system allows ecosystems to be supported and to become more fecund, making for a cleaner and healthier environment and thus stabilizing the region.
+Down south in Southern California, but in a rough parallel, with regard to the public/private process to restore the Salton Sea, reintroduction of water to the system allows ecosystems to be supported and to become more fecund, making for a cleaner and healthier environment and thus stabilizing the region.

 **NOW** For Projection | Theater Ready | EXPAND TO FULL SCREEN